paynl/opencart3-plugin/README.md

 2. Go to your admin dashboard and navigate to "Extensions" => "Extensions" => "Payments"
 3. Install a payment method and fill out any required information
 4. Click on the edit button on the previously installed payment method
-5. Enter the API token and serviceID (these can be found in the Pay.nl Admin Panel --> https://admin.pay.nl/programs/programs
+5. Enter the API token and serviceID (these can be found in the PAY.
+Admin Panel --> https://admin.pay.nl/programs/programs
 6. Save the settings

-Go to the *Manage* > *Services* tab in the Pay.nl Admin Panel to enable extra payment methods
+Go to the *Manage* > *Services* tab in the PAY.
+Admin Panel to enable extra payment methods